mpaepper/llm_agents/README.md

 Langchain is great, but it already has a few more files and abstraction layers, so I thought it would be nice to build the most important parts of a simple agent from scratch.

+Some more infos are in <a href="https://news.ycombinator.com/item?id=35446171">this Hacker News discussion from April 5th 2023</a> and the <a href="https://www.paepper.com/blog/posts/intelligent-agents-guided-by-llms/">related blog post</a>.

 ### How it works

 The agent works like this: